TrueDelta: History and Method

 TrueDelta.com was developed in 2004 by Dr. Michael Karesh, a contributor to the automotive site The Truth About Cars.
 For his PhD Thesis, Karesh studied within General Motors for a year and half, researching how well they understood consumers when developing new products.
 For his Masters thesis, Karesh did work with early research in consumer behavior.
 Additionally Karesh has written and published much on cars.
 He has been a contributor to the car review site The Truth About Cars, and was one of the category leads for the Epinions.com auto section before Epinions shut down volunteer contributed reviews.

-TrueDelta's data collection methodology differs form other publications such as Consumer Reports.
+TrueDelta's data collection methodology differs from other publications such as Consumer Reports.
 Consumer Reports compiles data from reader surveys once annually while Truedelta.com sends users quarterly survey emails.
 TrueDelta also differs in that it asks if a vehicle needed unscheduled service, how many days the vehicle was in the shop, and whether the problem was corrected.